-In addition, the Corporate Insolvency and Governance Act 2020 (the Act) which came into force on 26 June and has recently been amended, invalidates any statutory demand served between 1 March and 30 September.
+In addition, the Corporate Insolvency and Governance Act 2020 (the Act) which came into force on 26 June and has recently been amended, invalidates any statutory demand served between 1 March and 31 December.
 During the same period, winding up petitions (the equivalent of bankruptcy for companies) can only be presented if the landlord can prove reasonable grounds for believing that the business has not been affected financially by coronavirus, or that the relevant facts would have been the same even without coronavirus.
 The Act also introduces the ability for companies to apply for an extendable statutory moratorium of 20 business days, which would prevent a landlord taking any legal action against them – including debt claims and potentially, in some cases, drawing on a rent deposit (depending on the terms of the deposit).

 The realistic options for a landlord are therefore rent deposits (subject to checking their terms), pursuing guarantors or other third parties like sub-tenants and previous tenants, and rent concessions.

 Some estates may feel they can take a more robust approach with commercial tenants, especially where there is a strong sense that the tenant is in fact capable of paying the rent and the reputational risk is lower.
 However, taking aggressive action may lead to empty properties, reducing income and leaving the landlord with the burden (both practically and financially) of running premises.
 In addition, the government has published a Code of Practice for commercial property, supported by the ALA and CLA among others, which encourages landlords and tenants to work together.
 A collaborative approach with valued tenants in genuine difficulty is likely to bring opportunities to strike constructive deals, such as securing a lease extension in return for a rent concession, and may strengthen the landlord/tenant relationship to your mutual benefit in the long term.